 - A person's age - Although there is not a legal age where a person can babysit, the NSPCC urge caution if using anyone under the age of 16, as someone of this age may not have the maturity or authority to be left in charge safely.

 - Experience - Would your babysitter know how to respond in an emergency?
 If you have more than one child or a child with additional needs, have they any experience of this type of care?

-- How do they interact with your children? - You could ask your children afterwards how it went, to give you an idea whether this would be an appropriate arrangement in future.
+- How do they interact with your child? - You could ask your child afterwards how it went, to give you an idea whether this would be an appropriate arrangement in future.

 The NSPCC recommends parents trust their intuition, and to not be afraid to ask who they can contact for references.

-Further information about factors to take into account when choosing a babysitter can be found on our babysitting web page.
+More information about what to think about when choosing a babysitter is available on our babysitting page.

 Asking a childcare professional to babysit

-You may find it more reassuring to ask someone who already looks after your child on a formal basis to babysit, for instance a staff member at a nursery.
+You may find it more reassuring to ask someone who already looks after your child on a formal basis to babysit, for instance a staff member at their nursery.

 Every childcare provider should have a Babysitting Policy, which will either state that staff cannot babysit children or can with certain conditions.
-Further details about this can be found in the Early Years and Childcare Service - Babysitting policy.
+Further details about this can be found in the Early Years and Childcare Service - Babysitting Policy (PDF).